|

 Midday

-On a large flet, just above their private chambers, Legolas had
+On a large flet, just above their private chambers, the elf had

 made his lady a pretty garden, with a table and chairs at the

-centre, and pots of their favourite plantsbrightly coloured
+centre, and pots of her favourite plantsbrightly coloured

 daisies, small, sweet-scented cabbage roses, lavender, rosemary,

 and lemon sagearranged all around.
-And today, like most
+And, since the weather

-days, Eowyn had had lunch laid out on the table, and had invited
+was fine, Eowyn had had lunch laid out there, and had invited

 Gimli and Hentmirë to join them.